Nicolae Romanescu Park: The park

 In 1943, as a tribute to the person who worked closely on the construction of the park, a bust of N. Romanescu was built at the main entrance.
 Over time, numerous works have been carried out that have enhanced the beauty of the park.
 Between 1954-1956, the existing portal was built at the main entrance, the fencing with pillars and concrete base and wire mesh was made, the pier was rebuilt and enlarged.
 In 1964, the public lighting was modernized and a greenhouse was built.

-It is the third largest natural park in Europe.
 The total area of the park close to 100 ha and the area of the lake within the park is about 4 ha.